FMCSA Proposes New Rule on Speed Limiters in Large Trucks

 Large trucks are responsible for a disproportionate number of fatal and injury accidents on US roads.
 In fact, one in every ten highway deaths involves a large truck, and the majority of those fatally injured are the occupants of passenger vehicles, rather than those of the truck.
 Due to their size and weight, these large vehicles are simply harder to bring to a stop, and become exponentially harder to stop as their speed increases.
 For example, a fully-loaded semi-truck will require nearly 50% longer of a braking distance when traveling at 65 mph as compared to one traveling at 55 mph.
 40% of all crashes involving large trucks occur at speeds between 60-75 mph.

-If you or someone you love has been injured in a Hudson Valley truck crash, seek help in getting compensation for your injuries by contacting the seasoned and knowledgeable personal injury attorneys Ingber & Provost for a consultation on your case, at 845-733-2720.
+If you or someone you love has been injured in a New York truck crash, seek help in getting compensation for your injuries by contacting the seasoned and knowledgeable personal injury attorneys Ingber & Provost for a consultation on your case, at 845-733-2720.